catseye/SixtyPical/README.markdown

 *   `byte`: an 8-bit byte.  not part of a word.  not to be used as an address.
     (could be an index though.)
 *   `word`: a 16-bit word.  not to be used as an address.
-*   `vector`: a 16-bit address of a routine.  two operations are supported on vectors: copying the contents of one vector to another, and jumping to the code at the address contained in the vector (and this can only happen at the end of a routine.)
+*   `vector`: a 16-bit address of a routine.
+Only a handful of operations are supported on vectors:

+    *   copying the contents of one vector to another
+    *   copying the address of a routine into a vector
+    *   jumping indirectly to a vector (i.e. to the code at the address contained in the vector (and this can only happen at the end of a routine)
+    *   `jsr`'ing indirectly to a vector (which is done with a fun generated trick

 *   `byte table`: (not yet implemented) a series of `byte`s contiguous in memory starting from the address. this is the only kind of address that can be used in indexed addressing.

 ### Blocks ###

 Each routine is a block.
-It may be composed of inner blocks, attached to some instructions.
+It may be composed of inner blocks, if those inner blocks are attached to certain instructions.

 SixtyPical does not have instructions that map literally to the 6502 branch instructions.
 Instead, it has an `if` construct, with two blocks (for the